Edric-Matwiejew/QuOp_MPI/README.rst

 Documentation
 -------------

-To generate a local copy of the documentation, if not already present, install sphinx, sphinx-rtd-theme and m2r.
+To generate a local copy of the documentation, install sphinx, sphinx-rtd-theme and m2r.
 On systems using pip:

 ::